R179 (New York City Subway car): Manufacturing issues

 In a timeline set in October 2012, the first test train was scheduled to arrive on December 22, 2014, the first production unit was scheduled to arrive on July 27, 2015, and the entire order was to be completed on January 30, 2017.
 After some delays in starting production, a non-operational mockup was built in late November 2013.
 Delivery of the first 10-car test train was now scheduled for the third quarter of 2014, though delivery of the production cars was still scheduled to begin July 2015 and continue through January 2017.
 However, as NYCTA's and Bombardier's inspectors found cracks due to welding issues in the prototype train's chassis, the entire lot was rejected, and the delivery schedule was pushed back by two years.

 The delays in delivery have increased the cost of the cars from $599 million to $735 million; these additional costs add to the costs required to maintain older cars.
 In addition, because of the 2-year delay in producing the R179s, Bombardier was banned from bidding on the R211 contract, which would replace other older B Division rolling stock.
+The R211 contract was eventually awarded to Kawasaki in January 2018.

-Delivery and continued issues
+Delivery and testing

-Bombardier built the cars in its Plattsburgh, New York facility.
+Bombardier built the cars in its La Pocatière, Quebec in Canada and Plattsburgh, New York facility.
 The first five-car set of R179s (3010–3014) was delivered to the New York City Transit Authority between September 6 and 8, 2016.
 The next five cars (3015–3019) were delayed and were delivered between November 15 and 17, 2016, forming a complete pilot ten-car train for acceptance testing and evaluation.
 The first four-car set of R179s (3050–3053) was delivered between December 21 and 22, 2016.
-The next four cars (3054–3057) were delivered in January 2017, forming a complete eight-car train for acceptance testing and evaluation.

-A delivery plan from January 2017 anticipated a rate of one car per day starting from November 2017, in an effort to have all cars on property by July 2018.
+The next four cars (3054–3057) were delivered in January 2017, forming a complete eight-car train for acceptance testing and evaluation.A delivery plan from January 2017 anticipated a rate of one car per day starting from November 2017, in an effort to have all cars on property by July 2018.
 However, additional delays have occurred, and by October 2018, deliveries were not expected to be completed until March 2019.
 Due to continuing delays in the production of the R179s, the order was increased by 16 additional B-cars on January 22, 2018.
 The order then consisted of 316 cars (120 arranged in 5-car sets and 196 arranged in 4-car sets).
 On January 22, 2019, another settlement added 2 B-cars to the order.
 As of July 2019, deliveries were not expected to be completed until November 2019.